DevNet Lab 17 -- Automated testing with pyATS and Genie

 ### Step 1: Create the working directory and Python virtual environment

-1. Ensure the `$HOME/labs/lab17` directory exist and navigate to this folder
+1. Ensure the `$HOME/labs/lab17` directory exists and navigate to this folder

 ```bash